Towards Understanding Quality Challenges of the Federated Learning for Neural Networks: A First Look from the Lens of Robustness: Empirical study

 \subsubsection{Evaluation metrics}

-We use the model's accuracy on test split as our metric for all attacks and mutators except the Backdoor attack.
-This is a reasonable choice since the more powerful the attack becomes, the lower the accuracy gets.
-In the Backdoor attack, we use the accuracy of the backdoor task as the metrics and not the accuracy on all test data.
+We use the model's prediction accuracy on test split as our metric for all attacks and mutators except the Backdoor attack.
+In the Backdoor attack, we use the accuracy of the backdoor task as the metric and not the accuracy of the main task.
+The reason is that the backdoor attack is trying to fool the model on the backdoor task and not the main task so the main task accuracy is virtually the same as a clean scenario.
+Furthermore, we choose this metric to be consistent with related works that study the backdoor task \citep{howtoback, advlens, backmodel}.
 In contrast to other attacks, the Backdoor attack's effectiveness directly correlates with this metric.

+Finally, whenever we mention accuracy in the rest of the study, we mean prediction accuracy.
+Also, when we want to talk about the accuracy of the backdoor task, we use the term backdoor accuracy.

-\subsection{Experiment Results}
+\subsection{Experiment results}

 In this section, we discuss the results for RQ1 to RQ4.